Magha (month): Makar Sankranti

 Makar Sankranti is a harvest festival that marks the transition of the Sun to Capricorn (Makara), beginning its northward journey (Uttarayana).
 People celebrate the festival by thanking the Sun and nature for a good harvest.
 Rituals including river bathing, preparation of sweets, kite flying, and social activities.

 Ratha Saptami

 Ratha Saptami falls on Saptami (seventh lunar day) of Shukla Paksha, and is dedicated to the Sun god Surya.
 As per Hindu mythology, it marks the day when Surya rides his chariot (ratha) drawn by seven horses, and marks the coming of spring.
 People bathe early in the morning and offer prayers to the Sun for prosperity and health.

 Vasant Panchami

 Vasant Panchami is celebrated on Panchami (fifth lunar day) thithi of Shukla Paksha.
 The festival marks the end of winter and welcomes the impending arrival of spring season (Vasanta).
 It is dedicated to the worship of goddess Saraswati, the patron deity of knowledge, learning and arts.
 People wear bright coloured clothes, symbolising the onset of spring, and often fly kites.

+Magha Purnima

+Magha Purnima, observed on the full Moon day, marks the start of the annual Magh Mela, and the Kumbh Mela, held once in twelve years.